-What If I Don't Get The Services I Want From My County Drug Medi-Cal Organized Delivery System Plan?
+What If I Don't Get The Services, I Want From My County Drug Medi-Cal Organized Delivery System Plan?

-Your Drug Medi-Cal Organized Delivery System County has a way for you to work out a problem about any issue related to the substance use disorder treatment services you are receiving.
-This is called the problem resolution process and it could involve the following processes.
+Your Drug Medi-Cal Organized Delivery System county has a way for you to work out a problem about any issue related to the substance use disorder treatment services you are receiving.
+This is called the problem resolution process and it could involve the following processes:

-- The Grievance Process an expression of unhappiness about anything regarding your substance use disorder treatment services, other than an Adverse Benefit Determination. - 2.
-The Appeal Process review of a decision (denial, termination, or reduction of services) that was made about your substance use disorder treatment services by the Drug Medi-Cal Organized Delivery System County or your provider. - The State Hearing Process review to make sure you receive the substance use disorder treatment services which you are entitled to under the Medi-Cal program.
+- The Grievance Process an expression of unhappiness about anything regarding your substance use disorder treatment services, other than an Adverse Benefit Determination. - The Appeal Process review of a decision (denial, termination, or reduction of services) that was made about your substance use disorder treatment services by the Drug Medi-Cal Organized Delivery System county or your provider. - The State Fair Hearing Process review to make sure you receive the substance use disorder treatment services which you are entitled to under the Medi-Cal program.

-Filing a grievance or appeal or requesting a State Hearing will not count against you and will not impact the services you are receiving.
-When your grievance or appeal is complete, your Drug Medi-Cal Organized Delivery System County will notify you and others involved of the final outcome.
-When your State Hearing is complete, the State Hearing Office will notify you and the provider of the final outcome.
+Filing a grievance or appeal, or requesting a State Fair Hearing, will not count against you and will not impact the services you are receiving.
+When your grievance or appeal is complete, your Drug Medi-Cal Organized Delivery System county will notify you and providers and parents/guardians of the final outcome.
+When your State Fair Hearing is complete, the State Fair Hearing Office will notify you and the provider of the final outcome.